apifest/apifest-doclet/README.md

 ```

 where *backend.host* and *backend.port* are defined in *project.properties* file; *mapping.version* and *mapping.filename*
-could be defined in your pom.xml file so they stick to the code.
+could be defined in your pom.xml file so they stick to the code. *application.path* is the application path used to
+obtain all application resources.
 Then you can use the following command in order to generate mapping xml file:
 ```mvn install -P gen-mapping```